Blackhatfrance/ogameX-ChromeExtension/README.md

 Changelog AddoneX V0.0.0.2:

--Added the planetlist feature: Planets are now listed in two columns.
+- Added the planetlist feature: Planets are now listed in two columns.
--Added player rank feature in the galaxy view: The player rank is now visible in the galaxy.
+- Added player rank feature in the galaxy view: The player rank is now visible in the galaxy.
 You don´t have to look at the tooltip

 ![alt text](https://github.com/Blackhatfrance/ogameX-ChromeExtension/blob/main/extension.png?raw=true)